AliceO2Group/WebUi/docs/tutorial/time-server.md

 * config.js - basic configuration
 * index.js - server main file
 * public - folder with client side application
-* public/Model.js - the root class of your model
+* public/Model.js - the root class of the model
 * public/view.js - the root function of the view
 * public/index.html - main web pages, contains controller

-If you need to create additional model just follow the guide on [how to scale](../guide/scale-app.md) your application.

 ### Explaining server side

-Open the `index.js` file in an editor.
+Open the `index.js` file.

-Starting from the first line, it is responsible for importing framework modules: `HttpServer`, `Log`, `WebSocket`, `WebSocketMessage`.
+The first line is responsible for importing framework modules: `HttpServer`, `Log`, `WebSocket`, `WebSocketMessage`.
 ```js
 const {HttpServer, Log, WebSocket, WebSocketMessage} = require('@aliceo2/aliceo2-gui');
 ```

-Then the configuration file is loaded.
-It is good practice to include it in the root file of your project.
+Then, the configuration file is loaded.
+It is good practice to include it in the root file of the project.
 Prefer using a `js` file instead of `json` to allow comments on values.
 ```js
 const config = require('./config.js');
 ```

-Afterwards an instanciate of the HTTP and WebSocket servers is created, and then `./public` folder served over HTTP (`http://localhost:8080/public`).
+Afterwards an instanciate of the HTTP server is created and `./public` folder served (`http://localhost:8080/public`).
 ```js
 const httpServer = new HttpServer(config.http, config.jwt);
 httpServer.addStaticPath('./public');